frozenmosaic/mnd_csvparser/csvparser/progress.md

 add a validation gate for empty csv data/empty file separate two parsers for mods and menu

--/-
+### Fri, Mar 4
+tasks:
+* how to check for duplicate groups, categories and items to allow update?

+### Wed, Mar 9
+test cases:
+duplicate groups for different location id

+done:
+adding duplicate categories between different groups adding duplicate items between different categories adding new groups

+test process:
+1. add original menu
+=> successful
+2. add new categories
+expected behavior: add on top of original
+=> successful
+3. update existing categories: add new size + items => successful expected behavior: add only the new sizes and new items
+4. updating duplicate items (same category and same name) expected behavior: do nothing (even though prices are changed) => successful

+possible updates:
+add new groups to same location - tested add new categories to same group and to different group - tested add new sizes to existing category - tested add new items to same category and to different category - tested -/-
 CSV FORMAT
 **assumptions**